Welcome, Introduction & Virtual Tour

 We provide a broad and balanced education enabling pupils to achieve their full academic and social potential.
 Our whole school curriculum and school environment reflects the commitment made to ensure Fundamental British Values (FBV), Social, Moral Spiritual and Cultural (SMSC) aspects and Prevent Duty Strategies.
 Every aspect of the school curriculum and school environment is reflective of the individual learning needs (and continues to be developed to ensure a balanced curriculum structure is in place).

 We know how valuable each day at school is, so we want all of our pupils to be happy, safe and to access the creative, broad and balance curriculum we offer.
-Some of our most recent developments include our 'Dance makes maths memorable' project and 'Cultural diversity' work.
+Some of our most recent developments include our 'dance makes maths memorable' project and mental health and wellbeing work.
 We aim to extend opportunities outside of school in sport, the arts, cultural experiences such as visiting museums and libraries, Work-Related Learning, work experience and many other areas.

 The school is designed with very clearly defined safe, calm classroom bases with individual areas to meet children’s needs.
 From these bases pupils circulate around the school to engage in more specific learning areas leading ultimately to a more life skills based and independent curriculum.
 The circulation, movement and integration of pupils around the school is central to the overall vision of developing independence, preparing our learners for adulthood.

-The development of Balance Rooms reflects the work we have undertaken around sensory regulation and developing opportunities to promote cultural capital over the past few years which has helped the development of specific sensory spaces within each class area and in the school that can be used for a variety of purposes to support pupils learning and wellbeing throughout the day.
+The development of the MILES, balance rooms and sensory circuits reflects the work we have undertaken around sensory regulation and developing opportunities to promote cultural capital over the past few years which has helped the development of specific sensory spaces within each class area and in the school that can be used for a variety of purposes to support pupils learning, wellbeing and sensory regulation throughout the day.

 In November 2017 we had our fifth, consecutive Outstanding Ofsted inspection where we were highly commended for the work that we do.
 If there is anything else you need to know then please contact us.